 As in previous years, JMSMCO is quite proud of our accomplishments in the VBPI.
-In 2011, we received 10 out of 10 incentives.
-While this went down to 9 out of 10 incentives in 2012, JMSMCO still maintains the highest scores in the State of Maryland.
+In 2010, we received 10 out of 10 incentives.
+While this went down to 9 out of 10 incentives in 2011, JMSMCO still maintained the highest scores in the State of Maryland.
+In 2012, we once again attained 10 out of 10 incentives.
 Our HEDIS scores have also increased and/or been maintained at a very high level.
-In fact, the Department of Legislative Services acknowledged our high scores on the State required HEDIS measures in their "Analysis"

-of the FY 2014 Maryland Executive Budget, 2013" it was noted that "Although Jai saw its overall percentage of scores above the statewide average fall slightly to 74% from 80%, it remains the MCO with the best overall relative performance."
+In fact, the Department of Legislative Services acknowledged our high scores on the State required HEDIS measures in their "Analysis of the FY 2015 Maryland Executive Budget, 2014" it was noted that "Jai, with its overall percentage of scores above the statewide average up from 74 to 76%, remains the MCO with the best overall relative performance."
+More details regarding our HEDIS and VBPI scores are found throughout this report.